TanmayJain97/Linked-Lists-and-Generics/README.md

 # Linked-Lists-and-Generics

-Modified to UC 4 - Created Linked List by adding 56.
+Modified to UC 5 - Created Linked List by adding 56.

-70 is appended to same list.
+70 and 30 is appended to same list.

-30 is then inserted between 56 and 70.
+56 is then removed.